Samantha

 Linguist

-I’m a Provost’s postdoctoral fellow in the Department of Language Studies at the University of Toronto Mississauga.
-My current research is in the area of raciolinguistics.
-Specifically, I want to learn more about how immigrants to Canada (like me) who speak with a non-Canadian accent might be perceived as less (or more) employable when prospective employers hear them.
-Beyond this, I want to look at strategies we can implement to reduce accent/language discrimination in the workplace.
+My research is in the field of sociolinguistics.
+Specifically, I investigate how immigrants to Canada (like me) who speak with a non-Canadian English accent might be perceived as less (or more) employable when prospective employers hear them.
+I have completed three papers on this study thus far (see Publications.)
+I am currently designing intervention strategies we can implement to reduce accent/language discrimination in the workplace.

 Key interests: sociolinguistics, raciolinguistics, language acquisition, Creole contexts, conlanging